anuvgupta/JTrump/README.md

 View full credits in [`README.TXT`](https://github.com/anuvgupta/JTrump/blob/master/JTrump/README.TXT)

 ## disclaimer
 *Anuv Gupta and JTrump take no credit for and have no association with the legal owners/creators of the above intellectual property (ie. JPG images).
 All credit belongs to the respectively credited entities, and any other entities that claim valid legal ownership of such property.
-In addition, Anuv Gupta and JTrump take no credit for and have no association with any entities or property or image belonging or related to [Donald Trump](https://www.donaldjtrump.com/) and his political campaign.
-Any and all similarities or resemblances to the aforementioned entities are completely unintentional and by chance.*
+In addition, Anuv Gupta and JTrump take no credit for and have no association with any entities or property belonging or related to [Donald Trump](https://www.donaldjtrump.com/) and his political campaign.
+Anuv Gupta does not claim Donald Trump's face and/or image as representative of JTrump or himself, and takes no responsibility for any liabilities or issues regarding the person/image of Donald Trump.
+Any and all similarities or resemblances to the aforementioned entities are completely unintentional and by chance, or for purposes purely driven by education and/or entertainment.*
 &nbsp;
 For any issues or questions, please contact [me@anuv.me](mailto:me@anuv.me) by email.